gordon-cs/cps371-jonathan-alonzo-final-stepman/README.md

 Special Features Included:

-+Accelerometer - for Step Counter and Step Detector
+*Accelerometer - for Step Counter and Step Detector

-+Saves Data - the app remembers you and your progress
+*Saves Data - the app remembers you and your progress

-+Custom App Image - it's pretty
+*Custom App Image - it's pretty

-+Updates as you move!
+*Updates as you move!

-+Background Service to keep progress
+*Background Service to keep progress

-+Notifications
+*Notifications

-+Many Unique Activities
+*Many Unique Activities

-+Interesting Gameplay
+*Interesting Gameplay

-+Incredible Game Logic
+*Incredible Game Logic

-+Fantastic Visuals and Audio
+*Fantastic Visuals and Audio

 Future Features?:

-+Save Information on a Server
+*Save Information on a Server

-+Button Confirmations
+*Button Confirmations

-+Better Battle Animations
+*Better Battle Animations

-+More Gameplay
+*More Gameplay

-+More Complex Game Logic
+*More Complex Game Logic

-+Stretch: Leaderboards
+*Stretch: Leaderboards

-+More Levels!
+*More Levels!

 4am Thoughts:

-+fight monsters and bosses and become a boss yourself
+*fight monsters and bosses and become a boss yourself

-+Lose Weight!
+*Lose Weight!

-+Save the environment
+*Save the environment

-+make a positive impact on society
+*make a positive impact on society

-+eat more taco bell
+*eat more taco bell

-+step more
+*step more

-+4 for 4
+*4 for 4

-+if you don't reach 6,000 steps a day using this app, you lack motivation
+*if you don't reach 6,000 steps a day using this app, you lack motivation

-+Sorry!
+*Sorry!